brycefrank/spsys/README.md

 ## Getting Started

-`sys` operates on a modified version of the now ubiquitious `sp` package `SpatialPointsDataFrame` class.
+`spsys` operates on a modified version of the now ubiquitious `sp` package `SpatialPointsDataFrame` class.
 The entry point into `sys` are the `HexFrame` and `RectFrame` classes, which represent hexagonal systematic and rectangular systematic sampling configurations respectively.

 For example, we can load in a set of points from a hexagonal grid: